ritesh-kanchi/ritesh-kanchi/README.md

 ## Hi there 👋

-Hi, I'm Ritesh!
-I'm a high-schooler interested in Human-Computer Interaction, Social Impact, and Educational Technology.
+I'm Ritesh Kanchi, a student at the [University of Washington-Seattle](https://uw.edu).
+I'm interested in Human-Computer Interaction, Social Impact, and Educational Technology.

 I write about my experiences and thoughts on the topics of technology, art, and education.
 I also create cool things from time to time.